 Archer fish spend the majority of the day swimming near the surface of the water looking for prey.
 They are excellent hunters.
 They have been known to leap out of the water to catch insects and spiders.
 Archer fish shoot a stream of water out of their mouths to knock flying prey items out of the air; they have great aim, too.
-These fish have been observed shooting at prey five feet above the surface of the water.
+These fish have been observed shooting at prey 5 feet (1.5 meters) above the surface of the water.
 When preparing to take down prey, they suck in water, place their tongue on the roof of their mouth, and then shoot.
 The mouth protrudes above the surface for best aim.
 With one gulp of water, they can shoot six to seven times.

 Watch out!
 Predators threatening the archer fish include humans, other larger fish, and even birds of prey.
 These fish are agile swimmers, making it easy to dart away from other larger fish and birds of prey.
 While they prefer to stay near the surface of the water, they are capable of swimming deep to avoid incoming talons.
 Humans, however, prove to be a persistent predator by collecting them for the pet trade.

 Food for thought.
 In the wild, archer fish are primarily carnivores.
 They feast on insects, spiders, smaller fish, and crustaceans.
 These fish mainly hunt on the surface for food, which can make it tricky to feed them in managed care.
 Once the food falls under the surface, archer fish tend to leave it alone.
 Here at the Zoo, the archer fish feast on crickets and mealworms.